aynalemL/Border-Crossing-Analysis/README.md

 the value from this line is just added to the existing sum and the line is discarded.
 Else a new entry is created in the map.
 Each line of code is consumed this way and discarded so that memory is conserved.
-Once all the lines are consumed, the map of monthly border crossing summary by border, measure and month is returned to the BorderAnalytics class.
+Once all the lines are consumed, the map of monthly border crossing summary by border, measure and month is returned to the MainApplication class.

 The summary map is now passed on to the BorderCrossingReportWriter for evaluating running average by border and measure and write it the output file.
 For each border and measure list of MonthlyCrossingSummary is